psevestre/openid-fapi/Financial_API_WD_000.md

 ![Logical Data Model](logical_model.png)

 ### Entity Identifier
 The User entity is not expressed in Financial API messages.
-The User entity is available from the ID Token obtained as part of the authorization or token endpoint response.
+The User entity is available from the ID Token obtained as part of the OpenID Connect 1.0 authorization and/or token endpoint responses.
 The Login entity has an identifier unique to its owning Institution.
 The Login identifier is usually the username part of a username / password login.
 The Login surrogate identifier is the OAuth token obtained from the Financial Institution.
 The Account entity has an identifier that is unique to the owning Institution.
 The Transaction entity has an identifier that is unique to the owning Account and is usually unique to the owning Institution.

 The entity identifier (or surrogate identifier) is required when transmitting the entities and is used to relate the entities.
 Financial API identifier properties have a maximum of 32 characters.
 (IBAN account identifiers are 31 characters, ACH has 9 digits for routing and 17 digits for account number, OFX 2.0 allowed &lt;FITID&gt; with up to 255 characters but recommended 32 or fewer).

-### Surrogate Identifier
+### Surrogate Identifier (Access Token)
 OAuth creates a surrogate identifier for a Login – a Financial API server does not expose the financial institution’s principal identifier of the Login.
 To limit the exposure of personally identifiable information, the other identities transmitted by the Financial API server should be a surrogate identifier.
 Surrogates must provide the same uniqueness constraints on the entity relationships as described above.
 Any surrogate identities must be long term persistent.

+### Obtaining a Surrogate Identifier(Access Token)
+The following steps summarizes the methods on how to obtain an access token from a Financial Institution Authorization Server and its usage.

+1. The end user starts a Financial Instituion client application on the web or on a device.
+2. The client application authenticates the end user.
+3. The client application prompts the end user for information regarding the Financial Institution.
+4. The client application may optionally perform discovery via OpenID Connect Discovery 1.0 to otain the Financial Instituion's authorization, token, and resource endpoints if they are unknown.
+5. The client constructs an Authorization request to the Financial Institution's Authorization Endpoint.
+The details of the Authorization request parameters are described in section 3.1.2.1 and 3.3.2.1 of OpenID Connect 1.0.
+    1. The *response\_type* parameter MUST be set to *code* (Code flow).
+However, it is RECOMMENDED to set the *response\_type* parameter to *code id\_token* (Hybrid Flow) if it is supported by the Authorization Server.
+This ensures that the authorization code correlates to the end user at the Financial Institution's Authorization Server provided that ID Token validation and authorization code validation are performed as described in section 3.3.2.9 and 3.3.2.10 of OpenID Connect 1.0.
+    2. The *scope* parameter MUST contain the values *openid* and *offline\_access*.
+    3. It is RECOMMENDED that the *prompt* parameter contains the values *login* ensure that the end user is prompted to perform authentication.
+The *prompt* parameter MUST contain the value *consent* to prompt the end user for explicit authorization for the client application to obtain financial information.
+    4. It is RECOMMENDED to set values for the *state* and *nonce* parameters.
+    5. It is RECOMMENDED to set the *acr_values* parameter to values supported by the Authorization Server, ordered by preference.
+6. The client redirects the end user to the Authorization Endpoint with the request parameters.
+7. The Authorization Server authenticates the end user and obtains authorization from the end user for the client application.
+8. The Authorization Server sends the authorization response back to the client's *redirect\_uri* endpoint.
+9. The client validates the response according to section 3.1.2.7 of OpenID Connect 1.0 if using Code Flow.
+If Hybrid flow was used, validation is done according 3.3.2.8.
+10. The client extracts the authorization code and if requested, the ID Token from the authorization response.
+11. If Hybrid flow was used, authorization code validation and ID Token validation is performed according to 3.3.2.9 and 3.3.2.10 of OpenID Connect 1.0.
+12. To obtain an Access Token, the authorization code is submitted to Authorization Server's Token Endpoint as described in section 3.1.3 of OpenID Connect 1.0.
+    1. The client MUST authenticate itself to the Token Endpoint using an authentication method as described in section 9 of OpenID Connect 1.0.
+The *none* method is not supported.
+The authentication method MUST be supported by the Authorization Server and agreed upon during client registration or creation.
+13. The client MUST validate the token response as described in section 3.1.3.5 of OpenID Connect 1.0.
+14. Use Access Token to access protected Financial API endpoints.
+15. Store the Refresh Token for fetching a new Access Token once the current Access Token expires.

 ## Residual Data
 Residual data is defined as data that is no longer being used, for example if an account has been closed.
 Aggregators should delete residual data from their systems within 180 days.

 ## Protocol
 The Financial API client requests data using HTTP GET and POST methods.
 The request includes an appropriate Request-URI.
-Requests must include an OAuth token in the authorization header.
+Requests must include an OAuth access token in the authorization header.
 The following is a sample of the headers provided in a typical request.

     GET /accounts HTTP/1.1
     Host: example.com